nhowley72/TIKR/GITHUB_ACTIONS_FIX.md

    python prepare_github_secret.py
    ```

-2. This will create a file called `github-secret.txt` with properly formatted JSON.
+2. This will print the formatted JSON to the console.

 3. Go to your GitHub repository:
    - Click on "Settings"